PreTeXtBook/pretext-cli/README.md

 pretext --version # returns version being developed
 ```

-Make sure you are in a `poetry shell` during development mode so that you
-execute the development version of `pretext-cli` rather than the system-installed
-version.
+When inside a `poetry shell` you can navegate to other folders and run pretext commands.
+Doing so will use the current development environment version of pretext.

 ### Updating dependencies